Fat And Fit?

 People who are unfit, no matter where they are on the weight spectrum, have higher mortality rates than fit people.
 Did this study control for fitness?

 Losing weight through calorie restriction increases inflammation in the body.
-Inflammation is a risk factor in many of the obesity-related diseases, like heart disease and diabetes.
+Inflammation is a risk factor in many of the diseases linked to people in higher weight bodies, like heart disease and diabetes.
 Weight cycling (or yo-yo dieting) increases inflammation in the body, and has also been linked to cardio-vascular disease, stroke, diabetes and immune function.
 Did the study control for weight cycling?

 Discrimination is highly stressful.
 And guess what?
-Stress is a risk factor for obesity-related diseases too!
+Stress is also a risk factor for the very same diseases that are correlated with being in a higher weight body!
 So… did this study control for weight discrimination?
 I can answer that right now, without asking the researchers: no, absolutely not, because weight bias is almost completely unseen and unacknowledged in the medical profession.

 Problem 4 – the solution!

 With no causal link established, the lead researcher then had the temerity to suggest that we keep flogging a dead horse, and keep trying to lose weight!
 Aggghhhhh!!!!!!!!!!!!!!!!
-Even if there were a certain causal link between obesity and these disease outcomes, it doesn’t change the fact that dieting is a consistent predictor for weight gain.
-More people than ever before are dieting, and obesity is on the increase!
-Um…. duh!
+Even if there were a certain causal link between fatness and these disease outcomes, it doesn’t change the fact that dieting is a consistent predictor for weight gain.
+More people than ever before are dieting, and people are getting heavier…

 So – Now What?